newrelic/release-toolkit/next-version/README.md

     tag-prefix: my-project-
 ```

-If for example there are breaking changes, the output will be `v2.0.0`
+If for example there are breaking changes, the output will be `v2.0.0`, `v2.0`, and `v2`.

 ## Outputs

-`next-version`: Returns Semver next version, with leading v
+`next-version`: Returns Semver next version, with leading v.
+E.g.: `v3.4.1`
+`next-version-major`: Returns only the major version, with leading v.
+E.g.: `v3`
+`next-version-major-minor`: Returns major and minor version, with leading v.
+E.g.: `v3.4`

 ## Parameters